What is a Formulary?

 - You may ask us to waive coverage restrictions or limits on your Part D drug.
 For example, for certain Part D drugs, we limit the amount of the drug that we will cover.
 If your Part D drug has a quantity limit, you may ask us to waive the limit and cover more.

-- You may ask us to provide a higher level of coverage for your Part D drug.
-If your Part D drug is contained in our non-preferred tier (Tier 3), you may ask us to cover it at the cost-sharing amount that applies to drugs in the preferred tier (Tier 2) subject to the tiering exceptions process.
-This would lower the coinsurance/co-payment amount you must pay for your Part D drug.
-Please note, if we grant your request to cover a Part D drug that is not on our formulary, you may not ask us to provide a higher level of coverage for the drug.
-Also, you may not ask us to provide a higher level of coverage for Part D drugs that are in the tier designated as the high cost specialty generic and brand drug tier (Tier 4).
+- You may ask us to pay a lower price for a covered non-preferred Part D drug through the tiering exception process.
+If your Part D drug is in one of our non-preferred tiers (Tier 2 - non-preferred generic or Tier 4 - non-preferred brand), you may ask us to cover it at the cost-sharing amount that applies to drugs in the preferred tiers (Tier 1 - preferred generic or Tier 3 - preferred brand).
+This lowers the coinsurance / copayment amount you must pay for your Part D drug.
+Please note, if we grant your request to cover a Part D drug that is not on our formulary, you cannot ask for an exception on the copayment or coinsurance amount we require you to pay for the Part D drug.
+Also, you may not ask us to lower the cost for Part D drugs in the high cost specialty generic and brand tier (Tier 5).

 Generally, we will only approve your request for an exception if the alternative Part D drugs included on our formulary or the Part D drug in the preferred tier would not be as effective in treating your condition and/or would cause you to have adverse medical effects.